 Can I apply for life insurance during the coronavirus pandemic?

-However, your insurance company might postpone your application if you have plans to travel to or have recently visited any destinations with Level 3 or Level 4 travel warnings from the Centers for Disease Control and Prevention (CDC).
-At the time of writing, the CDC’s restricted list includes China, Italy, Iran and South Korea — which means everyone is advised to avoid nonessential travel to those regions.
+Your insurance company might postpone your application if you’re exhibiting COVID-19 symptoms, or have recently visited any destinations with Level 4 travel warnings from the Centers for Disease Control and Prevention (CDC).

 The time you’ll have to wait for coverage varies, so ask your insurer about the timeframe.
 Your insurer will likely require you to be back in the US for weeks or months before they approve your policy to ensure you haven’t caught the coronavirus.